mars0i/clj-agentscript1/README.md

 Agentscript is written in Coffeescript, which is then compiled to Javascript.
 CoffeeScript source files end in ".coffee".

-Most of the example simulations are written in CoffeeScript, but jsmodel.html contains a Javascript model.
+Most of the example simulations at agentscript.org and its github repo are written in CoffeeScript, but jsmodel.html contains a Javascript model.
 The Clojurescript model here is a simple port of that model.

-You don't necessarily have to learn CoffeeScript (I didn't) to benefit from reading some parts of the CoffeeScript source files, if you're willing to do some guessing.

-template.coffee contains many useful comments and configuration options (or see its generated doc file).
+You don't necessarily have to learn CoffeeScript (I didn't) to benefit from reading some parts of the CoffeeScript source files, if you're willing to do some guessing.  template.coffee contains many useful comments and configuration options (or see its generated doc file).

-The main library file is agentscript.js, which is compiled from model.coffee.
+The main library file is agentscript.js (or agentscript.min.js), which is compiled from model.coffee.
 See that file or the doc generated from it for more info about what's going on in agentscript.js.